-Start by making sure your website is mobile-friendly (you can test it with Google’s Mobile-Friendly Test).
-Mobile users need to see more compacted information presented in an easy-to-read format.
-After that, you can improve mobile customer experience by doing the following:
+Start by ensuring your website is mobile-friendly (you can test it with Google’s Mobile-Friendly Test).
+Mobile users need to see more compact information presented in an easy-to-read format.
+After that, you can improve your mobile customer experience by doing the following:

 - Use responsive website design

 - Optimize page load time

 - Adjust font and button sizes